wp-plugins/wd-twitter-feed/readme.txt

 == Changelog ==

+= 1.41 =
+* Critical fix for Wordpress 3.9 and TinyMCE 4
+* New editor button icon, with retina display resolution
+* Minor CSS fixes

 = 1.4 =
 * Added support for embedded media in tweets.
 A tweet containing media will have a button that show the included media when clicked.
 Supported media types are (for now): Photos, Vine videos and YouTube videos
 * Improved CSS